 - Fingerprint (iOS and Android) — Requires smartphone app users to scan their fingerprint as verification.

-- Windows Hello (biometric login) — Enables Windows users to set up fingerprint scans.
+- Windows Hello (biometric login) — Enables Windows users to set up a pin code or fingerprint/facial recognition scans.

 I was excited about using the second device as an authentication method, but sadly it didn’t work during my testing.
 I tried adding my Android phone as a second device, which was supposed to enable account verification with a simple swipe notification.
 After multiple failed attempts and trying the Reset instructions (which the customer rep suggested), it still didn’t work and I just gave up.